About the Artist

 FCA Choice Award November 2007

 My artwork attempts to engage the viewer’s own imagination in a moment of visual joy.
 I use elements of design and colour to create movement and rhythms in an effort to stimulate the neuro pathways which are responsible for the pleasure found in viewing art.
 I am interested in using either non local colours or remodeling shapes to pry a moment of insight from the viewer and thus creating a pleasant bond between the artwork and the viewing public.
 Often going back to the tradition of the Group of Seven as a guiding model while allowing my search for esthetic to guide my brush, I want to celebrate my surroundings.
 Creating art is an act of gratitude for me and at the same time it gives me an outlet using imagery to point to what I believe is worthy of protecting and preserving.
-That it be the demise of glaciers or the loss of nostalgic urban elements, from the concern over forest fire, decrease in outdoor pursuits to the protection of hillside environment, my daily preoccupations lead to the next series I work on.
+That it be the demise of glaciers or the loss of nostalgic urban elements, from the concern over forest fire, decrease in outdoor pursuits to the protection of the Okanagan Water Basin and hillside environment, my daily preoccupations lead to the next series I work on.
 Although my subject matter may vary, the palette and the material I use (mainly acrylic on cradle wood or canvas) lends to a stylistic signature that is recognizable.
 My constant curiosity toward scientific and social developments gives rise to my next body of work.
 Hoping that the simple pleasure of connecting with an artwork may open the door to the why and how of the subject represented.